 - Using a knife, slowly scrape the edges of the cake and flip the pan.
 Tap the back to help loosen the Taisan.
 Carefully remove the parchment paper.

-- Best served fresh from the oven brushed with butter or at room temperature with all the sweet and savory toppings like sugar and shredded cheese.
+- Best served fresh from the oven brushed with butter or at room temperature with all the sweet and savory toppings like melted butter, sugar, and grated cheese.

 When making the meringues, make sure that the bowl is clean with no moisture or oils left behind.